|Page tools: Print Page Print All RSS Search this Product|

 In analysing price movements in Australia, an important consideration is Australia's performance relative to other countries.
 However, a simple comparison of All groups (or headline) CPIs is often inappropriate because of the different measurement approaches used by countries for certain products, particularly housing and financial and insurance services.
 To provide a better basis for international comparisons, the Seventeenth International Conference of Labour Statisticians adopted a resolution which called for countries to 'if possible, compile and provide for dissemination to the international community an index that excludes housing and financial services', in addition to the all-items index.

 The Consumer Price Index (CPI) publication (cat. no. 6401.0) contains Explanatory Notes that provide information about the structure, weights, data sources and other technical aspects of the series.
-Further information is available in A Guide to the Consumer Price Index: 16th Series, 2011 (cat. no. 6440.0).
-Another useful source is Information Paper: Introduction of the 16th Series Australian Consumer Price Index, 2011 (cat. no. 6470.0).
-More detailed information can also be found in Australian Consumer Price Index: Concepts, Sources and Methods, 2011 (cat. no. 6461.0).
+Further information is available in A Guide to the Consumer Price Index: 17th Series, 2017 (cat. no. 6440.0).
+Another useful source is Information Paper: Introduction of the 17th Series Australian Consumer Price Index, 2017 (cat. no. 6470.0.55.001).
+More detailed information can also be found in Consumer Price Index: Concepts, Sources and Methods (cat. no. 6461.0).

 A link to the latest issue of the Consumer Price Index can be found on the ABS home page <www.abs.gov.au>.
 Detailed information, including a range of time series spreadsheets, can be found in the "Downloads" tab of this web page.
 For links to data and publications relating to the Consumer Price Index and other prices series, please see the Price Indexes & Inflation topics.

 These documents will be presented in a new window.